mdsol/RMauthClient/README.md

                              private_key=key)
 ```

-3) Now that you have an instance of the RMauthClient class, you may use it to make valid calls to your resource:
+3) Now that you have an instance of the RMauthClient class, you may use it to make valid calls to your resource.
+Note there is an optional "queryString" parameter.
+The route param should not include a query string as mauth v1 only signs the base route, so the client has to do the same.
+Here is an example call:

 ```
-response<-makeMAuthCall(myMauthClient, "GET", "https://eureka-sandbox.imedidata.net", "/v1/apis", "")
+response<-makeMAuthCall(RMauthClientObject=myMauthClient, method="GET", base_url="https://eureka-sandbox.imedidata.net", route="/v1/apis")
 ```

 4) I use httr to perform the GET and POST requests to the resources, therefore, you can get your reponse blob out either using: